 After a traumatic event, almost everyone experiences the loss of safety and trust.
 Some people say they feel “disconnected and numb.”
 It is common to have bad dreams, be fearful or apprehensive, and not be able to stop thinking about what happened.
 These are normal reactions to abnormal events.
 For most people, these symptoms are short-lived and they gradually lift.
 With PTSD, however, the symptoms do not decrease.
 Instead of feeling better every day, feelings may worsen.
 Although everyone experiences PTSD differently, there are three main types of symptoms:

 - Avoidance and numbing

 - Increased anxiety and emotional arousal

 Even though it is common for many people suffering from PTSD to feel that there is no hope that they will ever feel better, it is important to realize that the sooner it is treated, the easier it is to overcome.
 While it may seem natural to want to avoid painful memories and feelings, trying to numb oneself and push the memories away will cause the PTSD to only get worse.
 The avoidance can ultimately harm relationships, the ability to function and the overall quality of life.

-For more information about how hypnosis and guided imagery can help you, please fill out this confidential email form.
+For more information about how Hypnosis and Guided Imagery can help you, please call 203-775-1819.